 These governing beliefs reflect widely shared notions about customer preferences, the role of technology, regulation, cost drivers, and the basis of competition and differentiation.
 They are often considered inviolable—until someone comes along to violate them.
 Almost always, it’s an attacker from outside the industry.
 But while new entrants capture the headlines, industry insiders, who often have a clear sense of what drives profitability, are well positioned to play this game, too.

 How can incumbents do so?
 In a nutshell, the process begins with identifying an industry’s foremost belief about value creation and then articulating the notions that support this belief.
 By turning one of these underlying notions on its head—reframing it—incumbents can look for new forms and mechanisms to create value.
 When this approach works, it’s like toppling a stool by pulling one of the legs.

 Source: Disrupting beliefs: A new approach to business-model innovation, by Marc de Jong and Menno van Dijk, in McKinsey Quarterly, July 2015

-The team explores external factors that might have a bearing on the project, perhaps using a framework such as STEEP (Social, Technological, Environmental, Economic, Political factors).
+The team explores the external factors that might have a bearing on the project, perhaps using a framework such as STEEP (Social, Technological, Environmental, Economic, and Political factors).

-Now that each innovation team member is fully immersed in the dynamics of the project and has a felt sense of the new reality implied by the creative brief, the team is primed for the moment of conception—when imagination produces a concept having the potential to generate widespread value and enrich the world.
-The concept may reveal itself as a mental image, a crude sketch, a physical feeling, an inner dialogue, a few words, a symbol, or in some other form.
+Now that each Prospero project team member is fully immersed in the demands and dynamics of the project and has a felt sense of the new reality in which the desired results will arise, the team is primed for the moment of conception—when imagination produces a concept with the potential to generate abundant value and enrich the world.
+The concept may reveal itself as a mental image, a rough sketch, a physical feeling, an inner dialogue, a few words, a metaphor, a symbol, or in some other form.